madeleine-mckenzie/mPhys/project_1/README.md

 - Jupyter notebooks
 These notebooks take the information from the python arrays output from the analysis scripts and then does a much deaper analysis.
+The outputs saved on github should contain the information from the fiducial model.
+There are two versions of our model: one that contains information on whether a 2G star is an ex-situ (formed outside the cluster and accreted) or in-situ (formed within the 1G) and another version which contains the helium ubundances of the 2G stars.
+Different cells are executed depending on the model.

 - Scaling relations
 This file compiles the outputs from the jupyter notebooks in order to create scaling realtions for the models used